Tap into your organization's ultimate competitive advantage -- teamwork!

 Significantly revised and improved to meet the changing needs of organizations and individuals, the second edition of the Facilitator's Guide includes two distinct workshops.
 The Five Dysfunctions of a Team: A Workshop for Teams helps team members improve in each of five key fundamentals: trust, conflict, commitment, accountability, and results.
 The Five Dysfunctions of a Team: A Workshop for Team Leaders provides leaders with an in-depth understanding of the model along with techniques for applying the theory to help their teams.

-Ideal for off-sIt's and retreats or even a series of development meetings, this training package will allow teams of all types to begin the journey towards greater productivity and cohesion.
+Ideal for off-site training and retreats, or even a series of development meetings, this training package will allow teams of all types to begin the journey towards greater productivity and cohesion.

 This Facilitator's Guide Package includes: binder (with loose-leaf pages and tabs), paper assessment, two Participant Workbooks, poster, a Frequently-Asked-Questions booklet, a flash drive containing scripts and PowerPoints for both workshops.